Pop Up PD: Cultivate Compassion

 Join your Regional COMPASS Climate and Culture Lead in monthly one hour sessions focused on supporting school climate improvement.
 Each session will include information on one area of school climate work with time to network, share common challenges related to school climate, support the needs of the group attending, and make requests for future Pop Up PD sessions.
 This collaborative event aims to strengthen support and improve school environments across our community.

-April Session: Topic TBD
+April Session: Cultivate Compassion

 May Session: Topic TBD

-Prior to the virtual Pop Up PD, you will receive a calendar invitation with a Zoom link included!
+Prior to the virtual Pop Up PD, you will receive a calendar invitation with a Zoom link included!If you've registered for a past session, you'll automatically receive a calendar invite to accept or decline.

 These sessions are at no cost, funded through Collaborative Minnesota Partnerships to Advance Student Success, COMPASS, the statewide system for continuous improvement created through a collaboration between the Minnesota Department of Education (MDE) and the Minnesota Service Cooperatives.